brendt/stitcher.io/src/content/blog/liskov-and-type-safety.md

 Before exploring the details of type safety with inheritance, a very interesting topic; we should stop and ask ourselves what's to gain by following this principle.

-I've explained what Barbara Liskov meant when she defined her substitution principle, but why is it necessary?
+I've explained what Barbara Liskov meant when she defined this principle, but why is it necessary?
 Is it bad to break it?

-I mentioned the idea of a "promise" or "contract" before.
+I mentioned the idea of a "promise" or "contract".
-If a function or type makes a promise, a guarantee; we should be able to blindly trust it.
+If a function or type makes a promise about what it can do, we should be able to blindly trust it.
 If we can't rely on function `foo` being able to handle all `Organisms`, there's a piece of undocumented behaviour in our code.

 Without looking at the implementation of a function, there's a level of security that this function will do the thing we expect.
-When this contract is breached, for example if `foo` cannot handle subtypes of `Organism`;
-there's a chance of runtime errors we, and the compiler, cannot anticipate.
+When this contract is breached, there's a chance of runtime errors that both the programmer and the compiler cannot anticipate.

-There's two areas in which this promise can be broken: by the programmer itself and by the language's design.
+So there's two factors responsible for not breaking the LSP, and thus avoiding undefined behaviour: the programmer itself and the language's design.
 It's the programmer's responsibility to write code that adheres to the LSP, and the language can be designed as a type-safe language or not.